Net1010/appli-Ride/README.md

 https://drive.google.com/file/d/10ktnr79Nj6yKkZsxabnlR1SIqv5Dyaa3

 Requirements:
--An Android phone
+● An Android phone
--Optionally a computer
+● Optionally a computer

 Phone used during testing are as follows
--Samsung Galaxy S8+ with Android 8
+● Samsung Galaxy S8+ with Android 8
--Samsung Galaxy S9 with Android 10
+● Samsung Galaxy S9 with Android 10
--Pixel 5a with Android 11
+● Pixel 5a with Android 11

 Installation Guide:
 1. Download the APK file from the download link either directly on an Android phone